kwaldenphd/web-scraping-python/README.md

 word_count
 ```

-## Oh, the Places You Could Go

-174. With normalized textual data, you could use Python to do things like:
+179. With normalized textual data, you could use Python to do things like:
 - count word frequency
   * William J. Turkel and Adam Crymble, "Counting Word Frequencies with Python," The Programming Historian 1 (2012), https://programminghistorian.org/en/lessons/counting-frequencies.
 - analyze keywords in contact using n-grams
   * William J. Turkel and Adam Crymble, "Keywords in Context (Using n-grams) with Python," The Programming Historian 1 (2012), https://programminghistorian.org/en/lessons/keywords-in-context-using-n-grams.

-175. Why go to all this  trouble?
+180. Why go to all this  trouble?

-176. Computational text analysis or other kinds of natural language processing allow us to see patterns and detect change over time in large bodies of textual materials.
+181. Computational text analysis or other kinds of natural language processing allow us to see patterns and detect change over time in large bodies of textual materials.

-177. A few projects that do this with speeches given by U.S. presidents:
+182. A few projects that do this with speeches given by U.S. presidents:
 - [Google News Lab's Inaugurate project](http://inauguratespeeches.com/) that looks at the subjects of inauguration speeches
 - ["The Language of the State of the Union,"](https://www.theatlantic.com/politics/archive/2015/01/the-language-of-the-state-of-the-union/384575/) an interactive project from the *Atlantic*'s Ben Schmidt and Mitch Fraas that "reveals how the words presidents use reflect the twists and turns of American history"
 - ["Mapping the State of the Union,"](https://www.theatlantic.com/politics/archive/2015/01/mapping-the-state-of-the-union/384576/), also from Schmidt and Fraas, that "shows the 1,410 different spots on the globe presidents have referenced in 224 speeches"

 # Why did we do this?

-178. At this point, your brain probably hurts.
+183. At this point, your brain probably hurts.
 Mine does.

-179. Why go to all the trouble of building a Python program when we could just copy and paste the text from an *Observer* article into a `.txt` file, or copy and paste data from Sports Reference into an Excel file or Google Sheet document?
+184. Why go to all the trouble of building a Python program when we could just copy and paste the text from an *Observer* article into a `.txt` file, or copy and paste data from Sports Reference into an Excel file or Google Sheet document?
 Why write a program when we could just remove the markup ourselves through manual data manipulation?

-180. That's a fair question.
+185. That's a fair question.

-181. Scientific disciplines value research that can be reproduced and replicated.
+186. Scientific disciplines value research that can be reproduced and replicated.
 A 2013 editorial in *PLOS Computational Biology* outlines the value of reproducible computational research:

 - "The importance of replication and reproducibility has recently been exemplified through studies showing that scientific papers commonly leave out experimental details essential for reproduction, studies showing difficulties with replicating published experimental results, an increase in retracted papers, and through a high number of failing clinical trials.